Ukrainian Defense Industry: General background

 According to the company, China and India are a traditional market for Ukrainian military products.
 In 2013, the Brazilian Navy announced a potential partnership with Ukroboronprom.

 In March 2014, after the annexation of Crimea by the Russian Federation, the company barred all exports of weaponry and military equipment to Russia.

 Structure

-State Concern consists of 134 military industry sector enterprises of Ukraine (123 state enterprises and 9 joint stock corporations, with the profits participation rights delegated to the management of "Ukroboronprom").
+The state-owned conglomerate consists of 134 military industry enterprises of Ukraine (123 state enterprises and 9 joint stock corporations, with the profits participation rights delegated to the management of Ukroboronprom).